 This is a rich, thick, sweet beer, with a very hoppy finish, especially for a Belgian.
 A tasty aggressive beer, but perhaps a bot over-hopped and under-spiced for the style. jethrodium (366) - Berkeley, California, USA - NOV 21, 2010

 Floral hoppy aroma from a dark amber pour with a big fluffy lacing head.
 The flavor is quite malty sweet with some caramel.
 The end is very bitter, loaded with hops.
 A very nice after taste lingers.
-A full mouth feel with a peppery quality, very crisp and clean. bleeng (1682) - Seattle still not near Beersel., Washington, USA - NOV 20, 2010
+A full mouth feel with a peppery quality, very crisp and clean. bleeng (1705) - Houston not near Beersel., Texas, USA - NOV 20, 2010

 Bottle: The aroma is kind of light.
 There’s some faint caramel, grapefruit, pine, and a touch of oak.
 It pours a transparent amber with a real nice creamy off-white head that leaves behind a sheet of lace.
 You can’t really find fault with the appearance.
 The flavor starts with some caramel and light fruitiness.
 The finish has lots of grapefruit hops, lighter pine, and just a touch of oak.
 Medium bodied with soft carbonation and a somewhat creamy mouthfeel. waltersrj (280) - Washington, USA - NOV 20, 2010